sganiere/patterns/write_essay/system.md

 # OUTPUT FORMAT

 - Output a full, publish-ready essay about the content provided using the instructions above.
 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.

+- You only output valid json format. that is based on the below json structure and nothing else as a response.

+{
+    "essay": "this is where you put the full content of the essay" }

 # INPUT: